-The teacup stingrays have now been in the aquarium hobby for quite a long time, and their popularity among the enthusiasts is not coming slow.
+The teacup stingrays have now been in the aquarium hobby for quite a long time, and their popularity among enthusiasts is not coming slowly.
 These are not the fish for you if you are a beginner.
 Dealing with such unconventional fish becomes hard at times.

 Teacup Stingray Size

 Their main body is disc-shaped and circular, which is why we will have to measure their size for both the length and the width.

 Their disc is 15 inches long and wide and their tail can reach up to 12 inches in length.
 So, measuring from the anterior point to the tail terminal, they are longer than 2 feet.

 The teacup stingrays are large flattened fish forming a circular disc-like appearance.
 Because of the disc-shaped morphology, their eyes sit superiorly on the body.

 Their mouth and gills are located inferiorly on the side facing the bottom.
 But the special openings for respiration, which are called spiracles, are just behind their eyes.